 I like reading about writing.
 I like catching up on what I didn’t take in school back when I had the chance.
-Here are my favorites over the last six years of my Do It Yourself MFA journey that I started in 2013:
+Here are my favorites of my Do It Yourself MFA journey that I started in 2013:

 - How Fiction Works by James Wood

 Grandiose title, but an excellent compressed spin through all the major elements of fiction with good examples and reading list.

 - Meander, Spiral, Explode: Design and Pattern in Narrative by Jane Allison